 These two stones as a pair may represent two outcroppings of land in North Africa, one larger and one smaller.
 However, as La Roche Longue in Quintin used feet and metres, it is possible that all stones have been moved to represent these outcroppings, and the original stones may not have been in pairs.

-The purpose is to include numbers connected to the pyramids.
+A possible purpose could be to include numbers connected to the pyramids of Giza.

 Smaller